dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 ### Best practices for shared VDIs

 Each time you log in on to a VDI a _session_ is created.
-No other user cannot log in to the same VDI until this session is terminated.
+No other user can log in to the same VDI until this session is terminated.
 If you want to run a big job overnight, then you must not terminate your session.
 However, no one else will be able to use the VDI until you log back in and terminate your session after your job is completed.